How does embolization work?

 - Paragangliomas (carotid body, glomus vagale, glomus jugulare),

-- Vascular metastases of renal cell carcinoma, thyroid carcinoma, melanoma and choriocarcinoma.
+- Vascular metastases of renal cell and thyroid carcinoma, melanoma and choriocarcinoma.

 Why choose the USZ?